-- (ii) Placement of shares as part purchase of Byro Exploration Pty Ltd - (iii) Issue of Incentive Options.
-Options exercisable at 12 cents on or before 30 September 2012 - (iv) Issue of Incentive Options.
+(ii) Issue of Incentive Options.
 Options exercisable at 20 cents on or before 31 March 2014

 (d) Voting and dividend rights

 Ordinary shares participate in dividends and the proceeds on winding up of the parent entity in proportion to the number of shares held.